nggepe/http_cache_flutter/README.md

 [![pub package](https://img.shields.io/pub/v/http_cache_flutter.svg)](https://pub.dev/packages/http_cache_flutter)
 [![code analyze](https://github.com/nggepe/http_cache_flutter/actions/workflows/code-analyze.yml/badge.svg)](https://github.com/nggepe/http_cache_flutter/actions/workflows/code-analyze.yml)

-# Status

-Currently, we are **in dev**.
-This status will change to stable when we reached the `HttpCache` Widget goal.

 # Overview

 The goal of this library is to make it easier for us to handle http requests and data caching by using interactive widgets.